lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

 Packer Verify job runs ``packer validate`` to verify packer configuration.
 The verify job checks superficial syntax of the template and other files.
 It does not attempt to build an image, and cannot detect all possible build issues.

+This job requires a Config File Provider file named ``ansible-cfg`` created on Jenkins.
+The file can include ansible host configuration required for the environment.

 :Template Names:
     - {project-name}-packer-verify